-Please refer to the Financial Policy for further information.

-Please call Accounts Receivable at 736-1913 ext.
+Please refer to the Financial Policy for further information or you can call Accounts Receivable at 736-1913 ext.
 225 for questions or information concerning your account.
 If Accounts Receivable is not available, then any other member of the Finance team will happily assist you.
 They can be reached at ext.
 226 or 280.